Celts to the Creche: Day 1

 St. Aidan was authentic and humble.
 His life spoke volumes concerning God’s character and love.
 He had a pastor’s heart in that he knew how to nurture people in their trust of God instead of banging it over their heads.
 Aidan must have been a very special person of integrity and trust for St. Hilda to change her plans from joining her sister in France as a nun to following his request to stay in Northumbria and to help him convert her people to Christ.

 Prayer: O God, Three in One, help us to be people of authenticity and compassion, people who walk the talk, people whose lives are a sermon.
-Help us sense the encircling presence of the Spirit and the great Communion of Saints as we begin this Celts to the Creche pilgrimage towards Bethlehem, that place where Christ is born anew in our lives this sacred season.
+Help us sense the encircling and empowering presence of the Spirit and the great Communion of Saints as we begin this Celts to the Creche pilgrimage towards Bethlehem, that place where Christ is born anew in our lives this sacred season.
 Amen.

 A Few References:

 “Aidan” by Richard Sharpe.
 The Blackwell Encyclopaedia of Anglo-Saxon England.
 Lapidge, Blair, Keynes, Scragg, eds.
 Oxford, Blackwell, 1999.

 Bede, The Venerable.
 The Ecclesiastical History of the English People. iii.

 Blair, John.
 The Church in Anglo-Saxon Society.
 Oxford, Oxford University Press, 2005.